efren-palacios/duellinks/_posts/content/guides/deck-types/2018-04-12-treeborn-guide-by-xb8.md

 ### TIPS AND TRICKS:

-Remember to toggle **ON** and ECon take opponent monsters during the Standby Phase so you steal them and you get a second Treeborn Frog activation.
+Remember to toggle **ON** and E-con take opponent monsters during the Standby Phase so you steal them and you get a second Treeborn Frog activation.
 ![](/img/assets/ranks/toggle.png)

 Against a deck that swarms the board, try this combo:
 1. Soul Exchange
-2. Tribute an opponents monster for an ECon take play
+2. Tribute an opponents monster for an E-con take play
 3. Use the taken monster to tribute summon

 This combo is super strong and it is a 3 for 2 that nets you a big monster on the field.
 Totally not stolen from Gravekeepers.